Admissions complaints procedure

 7. Admissions feedback

 Due to the large volumes of applications the University receives, it is not possible, as a matter of routine, to provide detailed feedback to all unsuccessful applicants.
 However, we will provide general feedback to unsuccessful applicants upon written request (via KentVision/email) to the Admissions Team Manager, Admissions Experience Manager of Head of Admissions.

 The request for feedback should be received within thirty days of the University’s communication of the decision to reject an applicant.
 The University will normally acknowledge requests within five working days and respond to requests for feedback within twenty eight days.

 Where the application process is being handled directly by a collaborative partner, complaints should be addressed to the administering institution responsible for admissions and will be dealt with under their relevant complaints procedure.

-(Note: Degree applications to the Medway School of Pharmacy (MSoP) and the Kent and Medway Medical School (KMMS) for 2020/21 will be administered by the University of Kent.)
+(Note: PhD applications to the Medway School of Pharmacy (MSoP) and applications to the Kent and Medway Medical School (KMMS) are administered by the University of Kent.)